-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 Biographer Sally Bedell Smith described him in her 2017 book Prince Charles: The Passions and Paradoxes of an Improbable Life as "undeniably better prepared to be king than his twentieth-century predecessors as Prince of Wales."
 And not just because when he turned 65 in 2013 he became the oldest heir to the throne in 300 years.

 Rather, Charles developed passions and a work ethic that made him into a fully functioning person rather than just an entitled polo-playing playboy or some disinterested stooge.
-He was the first member of the family to attend school as a boy outside the palace, Hill House School in Knightsbridge.
-His father, Prince Philip, said they wanted him "to absorb from childhood the discipline that comes from being educated with others."
+He was the first member of the family to attend school as a child outside the palace, Hill House School in Knightsbridge.
+His father, Prince Philip, said he and his wife wanted their son "to absorb from childhood the discipline that comes from being educated with others."

 George has been pursuing his education outside of the house since he was 2 1/2, first at Westacre Montessori School in Norfolk, and then at Thomas's Battersea in south London, where tuition starts at $7,500 a year.
 The pioneering tyke is the first male in his branch of the family to go to a co-ed school before university.
-In fact, his 4-year-old sister, Princess Charlotte, will be joining him in September.
-Their cousin Maud Windsor, granddaughter of the queen's first cousin Prince Michael of Kent, is also a pupil there.
+Charlotte joined him in September and their cousin Maud Windsor, granddaughter of the queen's first cousin Prince Michael of Kent, is also a pupil there.

 As the school notes on its website, the No. 1 rule at Thomas's Battersea is to "be kind."

+As for George's generation, his cousin Mia Tindall, who turned 6 in January, likely will be staying close to home, as well, if her father has anything to say about it.
+Mike Tindall told the Daily Mail, "I'm certainly not keen on sending Mia away to a boarding school at the other end of the country.
+I know many people who say boarding was the making of them because they forge great independence from their parents, but I don't really want her to be distanced from us.
+Personally, I'd rather she attend a school that's nearby, where we'll always be on hand if she needs us."
+(His wife, Princess Anne's daughter Zara Tindall, went to Beaudesert Park School, a 10-minute drive from her family's estate in Gloucester.)

+Then again, we're talking about kids who are in a different zip code as far as the line of succession goes.

-When it came time to go to prep school back in the 1960s, Charles wanted to go to Eton, but his father insisted on Gordonstoun in Scotland, to toughen him up.
-(It didn't become co-ed until 1972.)
+When it came time to go to prep school back in the 1960s, 13-year-old Charles wanted to go to Eton, but his father insisted on Gordonstoun in Scotland, to toughen him up.
+(Gordonstoun eventually became co-ed in 1972.)
 The Queen Mother, Charles' grandmother, advocated for Eton as the ideal place for a future king, writing in a letter to her daughter the queen, per Bedell Smith, "One would not be involved in any controversies in a staunchly Protestant place like Eton Chapel!"

 William and Harry would test those waters later on when they both went to Eton.

-Charles and Princess Diana helped shake up the royal parenting routine by being far more hands-on with their kids, giving them baths and not relegating them to the nursery to be largely looked after by nannies.
-(William and Harry had nannies who they grew very close to—there's been speculation that one of them, Tiggy Pettifer, could be one of baby Archie's godparents, and Jessie Webb came out of retirement to lend a hand when George was born—but it's not as if the Prince and Princess of Wales weren't going to have help.)
+Charles and Princess Diana helped shake up the royal parenting routine by being far more hands-on with their kids, giving them baths and not relegating them to the nursery to be largely looked after by nannies—though, of course, they had help.
+In fact, William and Harry had nannies whom they grew very close to—Tiggy Pettifer (née Legge-Bourke) is one of Archie's godparents, and Jessie Webb came out of retirement to lend a hand to Will and Kate when George was born.

-They brought 9-month-old William with them when they went on an official royal visit to Australia and New Zealand in 1983—a then-novel idea that stuck, with William and Kate bringing an 8-month-old George with them to Australia and New Zealand in 2014.
-Not surprisingly, Prince Harry and Meghan Markle are planning to travel to Africa with baby Archie in the fall.
+Charles and Diana also brought 9-month-old William with them when they went on an official royal visit to Australia and New Zealand in 1983—a then-novel idea that stuck, with William and Kate touring Australia and New Zealand in 2014 with an 8-month-old George in tow.
+Not surprisingly, Prince Harry and Meghan Markle took 6-month-old Archie to Africa with them last fall.

-"We didn't see very much of him, but at least we were under the same sky, so to speak," Diana later recalled the Australia tour in recordings she gave to biographer Andrew Morton.
+"We didn't see very much of him, but at least we were under the same sky, so to speak," Diana said about the Australia tour, per Andrew Morton's 1992 biography, Diana: Her True Story.
 "That was a great fulfillment for me because everyone wanted to know about his progress."

-Diana had her traditionally two-seater Jaguar XJ-S Cabriolet custom fitted with two special little seats in the back so she could drive William and Harry around herself (with her protection officer sitting in the front passenger seat, of course).
+Diana had her two-seater Jaguar XJ-S Cabriolet custom fitted with two special little seats in the back so she could drive William and Harry around herself (with her protection officer sitting in the front passenger seat).
 When the boys got too big for the Jaguar, she bought a Mercedes 500SL—which caused quite a stir, as no member of Britain's royal family had ever purchased a foreign-made car before.

-Even though Charles and Diana were leading increasingly separate lives by the late 1980s, they both still showed up for parent conferences and whatever else was important for their boys; they were both there to drop William off when he first went to boarding school at Ludgrove.
-While there, the headmaster helped in ensuring that William had the normal student experience, hiding the newspapers when there were unflattering stories about his parents' marital troubles.
-(The same happened at Eton: Charles and Di, with Harry, reunited for William's first day in 1995, and his housemaster aided with strive for normalcy.)
+Even though Charles and Diana were leading increasingly separate lives by the late 1980s, they both still showed up for parent conferences and whatever else was important for their boys.

+They dropped William off at Ludgrove together and entreated the headmaster's help in ensuring that William had the normal student experience.
+For instance, he would hide the newspapers when there were unflattering stories about his parents' marital troubles.
+(The same happened when William started Eton: Charles and Di, with Harry, reunited for the 13-year-old's first day at the prep school in 1995, and Will's housemaster aided the strive for normalcy.)

-When they formally separated in 1992, Prime Minister John Major told the House of Commons that Charles and Diana would continue to reunite for important royal and national events and press on with the goal of giving William and Harry "a happy and secure upbringing."
+When the Prince and Princess of Wales formally separated in 1992, Prime Minister John Major told the House of Commons that Charles and Diana would continue to reunite for important royal and national events, and press on with the goal of giving William and Harry "a happy and secure upbringing."

-"One thing I can always say about my mother is she smothered Harry and me in love," William told GQ.
+"One thing I can always say about my mother is she smothered Harry and me in love," William told British GQ in 2017.
 "Twenty years on I still feel the love she gave us and that is testament to her massive heart and her amazing ability to be a great mother...
 I would like to have had her advice.
 I would love her to have met Catherine and to have seen the children grow up.
 It makes me sad that she won't, that they will never know her."

-Aside from wanting them to feel loved and secure and cared for—all feelings that eluded Diana as a girl in the wake of her parents' divorce—the Princess of Wales also didn't want her sons to be stuck-up prats, either, so she also taught William and Prince Harry at an early age about the value of forging connections with people of all walks of life.
+Aside from wanting them to feel loved and secure and cared for—all feelings that eluded Diana as a girl in the wake of her parents' divorce—the Princess of Wales didn't want her sons to be stuck-up prats, either, so she also taught William and Harry at an early age about the value of forging connections with people of all walks of life.

 "I understand that change is frightening for people, especially if there's nothing to go to.
 It's best to stay where you are.
 I understand that," Diana told Panorama's Martin Bashir in 1995.
 "But I do think that there are a few things that could change, that would alleviate this doubt, and sometimes complicated relationship between monarchy and public.
 I think they could walk hand in hand, as opposed to be so distant."

 Asked for an example, she replied, "Well, with William and Harry, for instance, I take them round homelessness projects, I've taken William and Harry to people dying of AIDS—albeit I told them it was cancer—I've taken the children to all sorts of areas where I'm not sure anyone of that age in this family has been before.
 And they have a knowledge—they may never use it, but the seed is there, and I hope it will grow because knowledge is power."
-(They obviously ended up using it.)

-Diana said in the Morton tapes that she was subtly "altering" what it meant to be in William's shoes.
+Diana also said in the tapes she made for Morton's book that she was subtly "altering" what it meant to be in William's shoes.
 "People aren't aware of it, but I am," she said.
 "I would never rattle their cage, the monarchy, because when I think the mother-in-law has been doing it for 40 years who am I to come along and change it just like that?

 "But through William learning what I do, and his father to a certain extent, he has got an insight into what's coming his way.
 He's not hidden upstairs with the governess.
 I've chosen all the schools so far, and there was never any argument."

-At the same time, Diana was in a place where she was wishing that her estranged husband would go off for good with Camilla Parker-Bowles "and leave me and the children to carry the Wales name through to the time William ascends the throne.
+At the same time, Diana was in a place, emotionally, where she was wishing that her estranged husband would go off for good with Camilla Parker-Bowles "and leave me and the children to carry the Wales name through to the time William ascends the throne.
 And I'd be behind them all the way and I can do this job so much better on my own; I don't feel trapped."
-She reiterated that to an extent to Martin Bashir in 1995, saying when asked if she would prefer William assuming the throne once he was of age, "My wish is that my husband finds peace of mind, and from that follows others things, yes."
+She reiterated that to an extent to Bashir in 1995, saying, when asked if she would prefer William assuming the throne once he was of age, "My wish is that my husband finds peace of mind, and from that follows others things, yes."

 Nowadays, however, the role of king is like a hot potato, nothing that anyone can admit to wanting to do but a role that still needs to be prepared for.